 Saffron Uses

-In cooking, saffron adds flavor, and beautiful yellow color to dishes.
-White foods were, in some periods, considered “Nursery Foods” or foods for anyone unwell.
+In cooking, Saffron adds flavor and a beautiful yellow color to dishes.
+In some periods, white foods were considered “Nursery Foods” or foods for anyone unwell.
 Adding a touch of color added brightness to dishes.
-Cakes, breads, and other baked goods improved with a pinch of saffron… as did sauces.
+Cakes, breads, and other baked goods, as well as sauces, were all improved with a pinch of Saffron.

-As a medicinal, saffron was thought to be “dry and hot” … adding it to a fish dish would balance the “cold and damp” nature of the fish, making it easier on digestion.
+As a medicinal, Saffron was thought to be “dry and hot”, adding it to a fish dish would balance the “cold and damp” nature of the fish, making it easier on digestion.
 Saffron would also be added to medicine pouches around the neck to ward off the plague.
-A poultice of saffron would treat bruises.
-Today, saffron is still considered medicinal, and being tested for use against depression and “baby blues”
+A poultice of Saffron would treat bruises.
+Today, Saffron is still considered medicinal and is being tested for use against depression and “baby blues.”

 Saffron Comes to America